-This Function clears currently active audio channels, stereo links, and VDC assignments on a module for the current network mode, Auto or Manual.
+This Function clears currently active audio channels, stereo links (on input modules only), and VDC assignments on a module for the current network mode, Auto or Manual.
 The module must be unlocked to use this feature.
 The network cannot be in Managed Mode.